UzL-ITS/pethmr.github.io/about.md

-The aim of this project is to automate the penetration test process by using artificial intelligence to such an extent that widespread and cost-effective use is possible even with advancing digitalization.
+The aim of this project is to automate the penetration test process by using artificial intelligence to such an extent that widespread and cost-effective use is possible even with advancing digitization.
 The developed system should improve itself and automatically integrate new vulnerabilities into the tests.
 By using context-based analysis techniques, the system can be effectively trained without the need for large training datasets.
 Once the automated